-*It is the responsibility of the owner to follow all provisions of the Americans with Disabilities Act.

 SECTION 17.07 NONCONFORMING USES AND DEVELOPMENT

 A legally nonconforming building, structure or use existing at the time of the adoption of this Ordinance may be continued, maintained, and repaired except as otherwise provided in this section.

 Continuance of Nonconforming Uses.
 Any use that is legal immediately prior to the adoption of this Ordinance, but does not conform to this Ordinance upon its adoption, becomes a legal nonconforming use.
 A nonconforming use may continue unless it is discontinued for a period of one-hundred and eighty (180) days.
 In such case, the use shall not be reestablished unless the Piedmont Board of Trustees approves such action.
 A nonconforming use, if converted to a conforming use, shall not be changed back to a nonconforming use.